 Never had a glass of Trousseau Gris?
 You are not alone.
 The Zeitgeist Trousseau Gris (also known as Grey Riesling) is from the Fanucchi-Wood Road Vineyard off of River Road near the town of Fulton, just north of Santa Rosa.
 One of the few plantings of this variety in California these vines date back to 1981 and are growing on AXR-1 rootstock (not yet infected by phylloxera).
 Doing a quick search for this variety often brings one back to this particular vineyard as several producers make a 100% varietal wine from the Fanucchi-Wood Road Vineyard.
 They have one of the largest plantings of Trousseau Gris in California at 10 acres.
 According to Mark, the only Trousseau Gris in Napa Valley is a very tiny planting in the experimental vineyard at Larkmead Vineyards in Calistoga.

-Chenin Blanc is no longer a common variety in the Napa Valley; one of the latest crop reports shows a mere 8 acres in the entire county – although more recently there is a renewed interest in this variety, especially from some of the younger winemakers in the valley.
-Several producers we are aware of who grow this in Napa Valley include Ballentine Vineyards, Casa Nuestra, Chappellet Winery, Salvestrin, QTR, a two-acre block planted in Oak Knoll in 2021 and another old hillside block in Pope Valley.
+Chenin Blanc is no longer a common variety in Napa Valley; one of the latest crop reports shows a mere 17 acres in the entire county, although more recently there is a renewed interest in this variety, especially from some of the younger winemakers in the valley.
+Several producers we are aware of who grow Chenin Blanc in Napa Valley include Ballentine Vineyards, Chappellet Winery, Salvestrin, a two-acre block planted in Oak Knoll in 2021 and another old hillside block in Pope Valley.
 And finding ‘old’ Chenin Blanc is even more of an undertaking.
 Zeitgeist located a small vineyard in St. Helena with older vines and have worked with this vineyard since 2014.

-The 2018 Zeitgeist Chenin Blanc was fermented and aged sur lie in used French oak barrels for 10 months and underwent no secondary fermentation.
-Initially shows hints of petrol on the bouquet but as the wine opens, is replaced by hints of sweet fruit and floral notes along with a very slight lanolin nuance more in the background.
+The 2018 Zeitgeist Chenin Blanc was fermented and aged sur lie in neutral French oak barrels for 10 months and underwent no secondary fermentation.
+Initially shows a flinty character on the bouquet but as the wine opens, is replaced by hints of sweet fruit and floral notes along with a light lanolin note, appearing more in the background.
 This is an easy drinking wine with flavors of lemon, red apple and a lingering note of mandarin orange.
 Crisp and balanced.
-A wine well worth seeking out for both its profile and the fact this varietal is so rare in Napa Valley.
+It is a wine well worth seeking out for both its profile and the fact this variety is so rare in contemporary Napa Valley.

 Heron House, Yountville